Skip to main content

-Patient Education And Choosing the Right Tampa Bay Plastic Surgeon
+Patient Information And Choosing the Right Tampa Bay Plastic Surgeon

 As cosmetic surgery becomes more mainstream and patients become better educated, it seems that most patients know to look for a board-certified plastic surgeon or a member of the American Society of Plastic Surgeons when researching for a prospective doctor.
 But what is a “board-certified plastic surgeon” exactly?
 With all the “cosmetic surgeons,” “dermatologic surgeons,” “facial surgeons,” “oculoplastic surgeons,” and “cosmetic doctors” advertising their services, it can get confusing.
 Here’s what you need to know…